khiepleh/bacon-challenge/readme.md

 Here's a non-exhaustive list of improvements that could be made.

 * Nothing is optimized for any particular actor, despite the challenge being about Kevin Bacon.
 In most cases (degree <= 3) this is okay, but you could easily build trees rather than connected graphs with a given actor at the root which should be much faster to query due to having far fewer connections (each actor would only connect to actors who are at depth n - 1 or n + 1 relative to the root - that means they're not connected to *each other* at any given layer, either).
 You could provide specific APIs for each of these trees, much like there's a Kevin Bacon-specific API currently.
+The gain would be minimal for the common case, though (degree <= 3).
 * As mentioned above, persisting the graphs to files would significantly speed up initialization, at the cost of a little more preprocessing.
 This is a very good and easy optimization that I am skipping solely for the sake of time, but is obviously doable based on the rest of the code so far.
 * All comparisons are case-sensitive.
 You should be able to search for "kevin bacon", or "kEvIn BaCoN", if that's your fancy.
 Simple solution is to lower-case everything, but you'd quickly run into issues with foreign names doing it naively.
 * No input is validated.
 This is mentioned in a couple of comments, but neither the data nor user input are sanitized.
 This would not be appropriate in production.
-* The poor cases - degree 4+ - can take an egregiously long time and provide no feedback.
+* The poor cases - degree 4+ - can take a long time and provide no feedback.
 This relates to the first bullet point (optimize for individual actors), but it's also about usability.
-There will always be pathological cases, and we shouldn't just stall without notifying the user for several seconds (let alone 20+).
+There will always be pathological cases, and we shouldn't just stall without notifying the user for several seconds.
 * No metadata.
 We can fetch degrees of separation, but a user might care about some of the 'trivia' surrounding connections:
   * which movies and actors connect two actors
   * given the above, the ability to see alternate connection paths